 I’ve roasted a ton of turkeys in my Char-Broil Big Easy.
 It’s why I originally bought the oil-less fryer.
-I loved it so much the first time that I bought two more, keeping one at my parent’s for a fantastic holiday turkey.
+I loved it so much the first time that I bought two more, keeping one at my parents house for a fantastic holiday turkey.
 This time I set out to keep the process as absolutely simple as possible.
 No brines.
 No fancy rubs.
 Just a 16 pound turkey, a little oil, and some seasoning and 10 minutes per pound.
 There’s really nothing easier than cooking poultry on the Big Easy.
 It really is as easy as fire it up, put it in, walk away and come back later.
 Unless the weather conditions are really adverse, you can count on 10 minutes per pound for a turkey.
 I cooked a nice big 16 pound turkey in exactly 160 minutes in 30 degree weather with a very light breeze.
 I kept the lid off the Big Easy until the last 30 minutes to then add a little color.

 I started with a pre-brined turkey.
 You can certainly get a natural, un-brined turkey and go thru that process, and I have.
 But for this cook it was about easy, and easy means getting a turkey that’s already in a solution that brined the bird for me.